 What to Expect At the Clinic

-- When arriving at the clinic, we encourage everyone to wait in their cars until just before their appointment time.
+- When arriving at the clinic, please wait in your vehicle until just before your appointment time.

 - Each appointment is booked approximately 10 minutes apart.

-- It is anticipated that each individual will be at the vaccine clinic for approximately 20-25 minutes which includes the monitoring time after the vaccine is given.
+- You will be at the vaccine clinic for approximately 20-25 minutes, which includes the monitoring time after the vaccine is given.

-- A waiting room is available for individuals to sit after their vaccination.
+- A waiting room is available for people to sit after their vaccination.

 - Our clinics are wheelchair accessible and staff will be on-hand to assist individuals that require help.